Laura-Novich-OBW/Tool-Chest/Publishing-tools/Jekyll.md

 ![Jekyll](Jekyll_(software)_Logo.png)

 ### Vendor
-Proudly hosted by GitHub, Jekyll is lovingly maintained by the core team of volunteers.
+Proudly hosted by GitHub, Jekyll is maintained by the core team of volunteers.

 ### Open Source or Proprietary
 It is distributed under the open source MIT license.

 ### Description
-Jekyll is a popular site generator that transforms plain text documents (Markdown, HMTL, CSS, etc.) into static sites that can easily be used for blogs and informational websites.
+This is a popular site generator that transforms plain text documents (Markdown, HMTL, CSS, etc.) into static sites that can easily be used for blogs and informational websites.
+Jekyll is a static site generator wrote in Ruby and with full support for markdown, turning the blogging experience much faster and easier.

 ### Difficulty to Learn

-Jekyll is one among a few static site generators known for its quick installation and friendly operation.
-With Jekyll, it is incredibly easy to create a new website on your own local computer, design to your heart’s content, and launch your site to the web with a few simple commands.
+It is incredibly easy to create a new website on your own local computer, design to your heart’s content, and launch your site to the web with a few simple commands with Jekyll.
-If you already have expertise in the Ruby ecosystem, you will feel right at home.
-Even without much Ruby experience, Jekyll is one of the easiest SSGs to learn.
+With or without knowledge of Ruby ecosystem, Jekyll is one of the easiest Static Site Generation (SSG) to learn.
-Jekyll is a static site generator wrote in Ruby and with full support for markdown, turning the blogging experience much faster and easier.
 On the scale of 1 to 5 (1 is the easiest to 5 being the most difficult), I would rate Jekyll to be 2.

 ### Cost